Toto241/MiniMaster/README.md

 ## Building
 Open the `childApp` module with Android Studio.
 When a Gradle wrapper is available, tests can be run with `./gradlew test` and `./gradlew connectedAndroidTest`.

+For the Cloud Functions, first install dependencies via `npm install` and check the TypeScript code with `npx tsc index.ts --noEmit`.